 - Social media is no longer just a means of communication, it has become a powerful marketing tool that business owners can use in their favour.

-- Spamming your Instagram, Facebook, Twitter or any other social media platform is not the best strategy.
-You can hire someone to take care of it or handle it on your own by following best practices.
+- Spamming your Instagram, Facebook, Twitter or any other social media platform isn't the best strategy.
+You could consider hiring a social media manager to do things properly.

 - Do you want to step up your social media game?
-Read this article to learn some tips and tricks on how to make the best use of social media.
+Read this article to learn 6 tips and tricks on how small businesses can make the best use of social media.

 Everyone knows just how important social media marketing is for today’s businesses.
 Yet, most people don’t quite understand what this phrase actually entails.
 Running a social media marketing campaign and running an effective social media marketing campaign are two completely different ball games.